 - Composition of the supervision panel is appropriate.

-15.6 The review panel includes at least one independent assessor (internal or external) nominated by the principal supervisor and approved by the Head of School or Head of School delegate, who meet requirements for thesis examiners as described in the Thesis Submission and Examination – Procedures, the candidate’s supervision panel and the Head of School or Head of School delegate.
+15.6 The review panel includes at least one independent assessor (internal or external) nominated by the principal supervisor and approved by the Head of enrolling unit or delegate, who meet requirements for thesis examiners as described in the Thesis Submission and Examination – Procedures, the candidate’s supervision panel and the Head of enrolling unit or delegate.
 The independent assessor reviews the research proposal and then provides feedback and a recommendation of outcome as detailed in table 0.7 below, which will inform the decision of the review panel.

-15.9 The review panel will provide feedback to the candidate on their research proposal as part of the confirmation process.
-The Head of School or Head of School delegate will determine the outcome as one of the following:
+15.8 The review panel will provide feedback to the candidate on their research proposal as part of the confirmation process.
+Following the confirmation presentation, the Head of enrolling unit or delegate will determine the outcome as one of the following: